 The start of the 2015 Formula 1 season cannot come soon enough for fans like Yours Truly.
 Thankfully, it’s just 4 weeks away!
 It will begin with the Australian Grand Prix, which has been held at Melbourne’s Albert Park since 1996.

-For this season’s Singapore Grand Prix, the McLaren F1 team nominated me to write the fan blog.
-My post is up on their website!
+For the 2014 Singapore Grand Prix, McLaren nominated me to write the fan blog.
 ‘Chuffed’ doesn’t begin to describe the feeling.
-I would like to thank the team publicly for the opportunity to share my experience with a wider audience.
+Though the page no longer exists, I would like to thank the team publicly for the opportunity to share my experience with a wider audience.

-It has been six years since the first Formula 1 race was held in Singapore, but I am not tired of being a part of it.
-The Formula 1 world does not seem to tire of returning either, judging by the excited social media updates that I read in the week preceding the Grand Prix, and it is easy to see why…
+It has been six years since the first Formula 1 race was held in Singapore but I am not tired of being a part of it.
+The Formula 1 world does not seem to tire of returning either, judging by the excited social media updates that I read in the week preceding the Grand Prix.
+It is easy to see why.

 The Formula 1 in my home city is just three days away!
 Tickets collected, ear plugs packed, you’ve read the suggestions on the Singapore GP web page and you’re ready for the weather.
 What could go wrong?